shuangj00/MicrobiomeGym/README.md

 </div>

 ## Introduction

 The Microbiome Gym contains tools for analyzing the microbiome count
 data:

-  - Providing simulated and sythetic data with documented assumptions
+  - Providing simulated and synthetic data with documented assumptions
   - Implementing a wide range of statistical models for the differential abundance analysis
-  - Visuliazing the model performance of selecting the discriminating features
+  - Visualizing the model performance of selecting the discriminating features

 <div style="margin-bottom:50px;">